 Sport Management, B.S.

-Sport management is an area of expertise that caters to the successful operation of a variety of sport organizations and operations including professional sport organizations, intercollegiate athletics, community sport, recreational sport, sport facilities, national and international amateur sports organizations, sport and the law, and sport marketing and sponsorship.
+Sport management is an area of expertise that caters to the successful operations in a variety of sport organizations including, but not limited to, professional sport organizations, intercollegiate athletics, community sports, recreational sports, sport facilities and event management, national and international amateur sport organizations, sport and the law, sport media and communication, and sport marketing.

-The Sport Management program at UWF prepares students for the delivery and management of sport as leaders and administrators and for further study in graduate school.
-Students will serve in an internship of their choice, giving them real world experiences in professional preparation.
+The Sport Management program at UWF prepares students for the delivery and management of sport as leaders and administrators and for future studies in graduate school.
+Students will serve in an internship of their choice, giving them real-world experiences in professional preparation.
 Students may find possible positions in intercollegiate athletics, municipal parks and recreation departments, community sports programs, professional sports leagues, amateur sports organizations, and commercial sport industries such as fitness and activity centers, sports camps, and other private sports organizations.

 For more specific requirements, visit the UWF Catalog.

 Sport management has a wide range of professionals with many different skill sets.
 Students who graduate with a degree in sport management have many career options and may be employed in the following areas:

 - Collegiate Athletics in marketing, information, and administration